vivikuss/AST192/README.md

 git pull
 git checkout -b <name of your new branch>

+install and activate the conda environment (if the environment was altered): conda-lock install --name ast192 conda activate ast192

 before starting any work:
+conda activate ast192
 git switch main
 git pull
 git switch <name of branch>

 ALWAYS CHECK BRANCH BEFORE EDITING (NEVER WORK ON main) git branch

+DON'T RUN CONDA INSTALL / PIP INSTALL IN THE ENVIRONMENT ast192, INSTEAD OPEN A PULL REQUEST / AN ISSUE ON GITHUB this way, everyone stays on the same page

 after working on code:
 git status